AartikSarma/cablecar-mcp-server/README.md

-# CableCar MCP Server

-**Connecting AI to Big Longitudinal EMRs for Clinical Analytics and Research**
+# **CableCar: Connecting AI to Big Longitudinal EMRs for Clinical Analytics and Research**

 A modular, extensible MCP (Model Context Protocol) server for AI-assisted clinical research with privacy-first design and standards-compliant reporting.